Whelkers

 Harvester is now being used afloat by a local family.

 Whelker Harvester has been generously donated to Rescue Wooden Boats by Graeme Peart.
 She was built in 1951 by Emery of Sheringham and her first owner was Sid "Custard" Cooper.
-David Hewitt restored her for Graeme Peart as a pleasure boat and she now has a gaff rig.
-She needs some maintenance to get her back afloat.
+David Hewitt restored her for Graeme Peart as a pleasure boat with a gaff rig.
+We since then have converted her to a more traditional rig with a lugsail and jib as shown in the photograph below.
+She takes part every year in our Maritime Heritage Festival in Wells and is one of the few whelkers remaining afloat.
+We have regular maintenance and running costs to keep her in good shape so if you’d like to help keep Harvester afloat you can donate here.

 See more photos of Harvester here